RosettaCommons/documentation/development_documentation/Extending-the-PyMol-Viewer.md

 ##Overview
 Rosetta includes various tools for running interactive and visual simulations including Foldit, the PyRosetta toolkit and the PyMol viewer.
 All of these tools are discussed broadly [here](https://www.rosettacommons.org/docs/latest/graphics-and-guis.html), but this page will specifically focus on extending features in the PyMol viewer.

 The PyMolViewer enables real-time and interactive visualization of Rosetta simulations.
-Both Rosetta3 (C++) and PyMol contain a mover called the PyMolMover which will extract necessary information from the Pose and send it over the network.
-This information is then received on the python side by running a script `PyMolPyRosettaServer.py` in an active session of PyMol which will parse the message and run the appropriate PyMol commands for visualization.
+Both Rosetta3 (C++) and PyMol use the PyMolMover: A mover that extracts information from the pose and sends it over a network.
+This information is then received in an active sesison of PyMol by running a script `PyMolPyRosettaServer.py`.
+This server script will parse the message recieved and run the appropriate PyMol commands for visualization.

 ## Running the PyMol Mover
 The PyMol viewer can be run using the following steps: